 The documentary lends profound insight into what it means to be part of an indigenous population, where collective identities are rooted in centuries of history and culture.
-Heart-breaking scenes of forced displacement are coupled with stories of identity and lifestyle crises caused by unsustainable modern practices.
+Realities of forced displacement and stories of identity and lifestyle crises are related in link to the challenges caused by modern practices.

 ‘There is a saying: East, West, home is the best.
 Nothing can beat the land of your origin’, says Semai tribe member Raman bin Bah Tuin.
 ‘It is hard for us when the forest has been taken away for development … we have nothing left as our rights have been taken away.’

 ‘So many indigenous peoples have been evacuated from their lands without notice’, laments Temuan tribe member Yee Kuat in another scene.
 ‘We have received financial compensation, but in my opinion … continuous relief funding is not the best way’, he goes on to explain.